 Vegan options at Arby’s are few and far between.
 Though, not as bad as some fast food restaurants.
 We must admit that there are a few tempting treats that we would probably try, like the potato cakes, french toast sticks, and curly fries.
 Also, the Arby’s sauce sounds intriguing.
 For a restaurant with over 3,300 locations, you would think they’d be fighting for a chance to be on top of the plant-based fast food chain.

 Because an Arby’s veggie burger is essentially non-existent, we have to wait patiently for a plant-based protein to appear on the menu.
 Or, more importantly, a kick-butt Arby’s vegan burger!
 Although Arby’s has clearly stated there they won’t be adding any animal-free burger in the future, but we can’t give up hope.
 Right?

 There are a small number of edible items on the menu, but this is one of the many non-vegan restaurants where ordering can be somewhat simple because there almost no options.
-Take our lead and you’ll find yourself enjoying a basic breakfast or very light lunch in no time!
+Take our lead and you’ll find yourself enjoying a very light lunch or quick snack in no time!
 This is what to do: